 Specify the co-located data provider to be used with SAS Visual Analytics.
-The supported values are Hadoop, Greenplum, and Teradata.
+The supported values are Hadoop, Greenplum, Teradata, and non-distributed SAS LASR Analytic Server.

-In Visual Analytics 6.2, two versions of Hadoop are supported, SAS High-Performance Deployment of Hadoop and Cloudera Hadoop.
+Several versions of Hadoop are supported such as SAS High-Performance Deployment of Hadoop, Cloudera Hadoop, Hortonworks Data Platform, and Pivotal HD.